4-Aminobenzoic acid: Commercial and industrial use

 In the past, PABA was widely used in sunscreens as a UV filter.
 It is a UVB absorber, meaning it can absorb wavelengths between 290 and 320 nm. while still allowing UVA wavelengths between 320-400 nm to pass through, producing a tan.
+The chemical structure of PABA, with the amino and carboxyl groups being para to each other, allows for easy electron delocalization, which reduces the gap between the highest occupied molecular orbital (HOMO) and lowest unoccupied molecular orbital (LUMO).
+This makes it easier for the electrons in PABA to transition to a higher energy state upon absorbing light.

 Patented in 1943, PABA was one of the first active ingredients to be used in sunscreen.
 The first in vivo studies on mice showed that PABA reduced UV damage.
-In addition, it was shown to protect against skin tumors in rodents.
+In addition, it was shown to protect against skin tumors in rodents, as shown by a 1975 study ran by Dr. Diane Sekura Snyder and Dr. Marian May.

-Animal and in vitro studies in the early 1980s suggested PABA might increase the risk of cellular UV damage.
+However, animal and in vitro studies in the early 1980s suggested PABA might increase the risk of cellular UV damage.
 On the basis of these studies, as well as problems with allergies and clothing discoloration, PABA fell out of favor as a sunscreen.
+In 2008 it was banned as a sunscreen ingredient in the European Union and in 2019 the FDA proposed its limited use.
 However, water-insoluble PABA derivatives such as padimate O are currently used in some cosmetic products including mascara, concealer, and matte lipsticks.

 As of 2008, the advancement of new sunscreen is focused on developing a broad spectrum of active ingredients that provide consistent protection across all wavelengths, including UVA.
 Researchers are considering the PABA–TiO2 Hybrid Nanostructures that result from the method of aqueous in situ synthesis with PABA and TiO2.

 Safety considerations

 PABA is largely nontoxic; the median lethal dose of PABA in dogs (oral) is 2 g/kg.
-Allergic reactions to PABA can occur.
-It is formed in the metabolism of certain ester local anesthetics, and many allergic reactions to local anesthetics are the result of reactions to PABA.
+Allergic reactions, specifically Allergic Contact Dermatitis and Photocontact Dermatitis, to PABA can occur.
+It is formed in the metabolism of certain ester-type local anesthetics, and many allergic reactions to local anesthetics are the result of reactions to PABA.